 With roots in Tijuana and Jalisco, the traditional slow-roasted birria de res dish has been reimagined into quesabirria tacos.
 These tacos manage to be all things all at once: crispy, juicy, and cheesy.
 And as if that wasn’t enough, there’s also the consomé made from the stewed meat that becomes a dip for the cheesy tacos.
-Whether it’s the cheesiness or the crunchiness that’s calling you, check out this list of my nine favorite spots for quesabirria tacos in the city.
+Whether it’s the cheesiness or the crunchiness that’s calling you, check out this list of our favorite spots for quesabirria tacos in the city.

 They reel you right in at Birrieria Zaragoza with the sight of a carving station and tortillas being pressed to order when you walk in the door.
 This Archer Heights restaurant specializes in goat birria served up Jalisco-style, an oven-based steaming method that creates tender meat that basically melts in your mouth.
-Grab a single quesabirria taco for $5, or a combo with two tacos and a side of brothy consomé and pickled vegetables for $13.50.
+Grab a single quesabirria taco for $5.75, or a combo with two tacos and a side of brothy consomé and pickled vegetables for $15.50.

 Some are new to this, but Birrieria Ocotlan is true to this.
 They’ve been serving birria (and now quesabirria tacos) since 1978.
 It’s a family recipe, and they like to keep things traditional with choices including beef and goat tacos.
 A “Combo Quesatacos″ includes three quesabirria tacos, beans, rice, a pop (yes, pop, not soda), and of course, a side of consomé.

 With a cilantro and onion-loaded au jus that tastes good enough to drink, it’s no wonder Birrieria El Texcal is a favorite in Albany Park.
 Birria options include two goat or lamb quesabirrias on either corn or flour tortillas, and each comes with rice and beans.
 The birria is buttery from hours of slow roasting, and these hefty tacos are full of meat.
 Stop by, or call in your order early—they open at 10am.